searchisko/elasticsearch-river-sysinfo/README.md

 Other examples of configuration can be found in [test resources](https://github.com/searchisko/elasticsearch-river-sysinfo/tree/master/src/test/resources).

 ## Connection to the monitored ES cluster
-Connection used to collect ES cluster system informations is configured using `es_connection` element.
+Connection used to collect ES cluster system information is configured using `es_connection` element.
 Content depends on type of connection.
 There are three types available.

 ### local
-Local mode is used to collect informations about ES cluster where river runs.
+Local mode is used to collect information about ES cluster where river runs.
 Only `type` option is used here, no any additional configuration parameter necessary.

 	"es_connection" : {